denten-books/plain-text/2-device.md

 the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
-The transcription of text into signal and back onto paper, required the real-time presence of human encoders and decoders.
 The perforated tape decoupled the human from the machine.
-In US patent
-#1187035 (1916) on "Telegraphy", brothers Albert and Ralph Bumstead explain:
-"the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
+In US patent #1187035 (1916) on "Telegraphy", brothers Albert and Ralph Bumstead explain: "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
 Instead, the message was transcribed into perforation via mechanical means and then fed into the mechanism.
 The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, where perforated tape mediated between the two "worlds" of mechanics and electricity.
 A number of contraptions emerged at the time with the aim of transfiguring the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
-As one machine converted human input into mechanical states and into signal, another machine converted signals into mechanical states and thereon into human-legible messages.

-A multitude of inventions capitalized on the control capabilities of removable storage media by the beginning of the twentieth century.
 These included machines for tape-controlled telegraphic transmission, tape-controlled printing, printing telegraphs, and remote broadcast programming devices for radio and television content [@wheatstone_improvement_1874;
 @murray_tape-controlled_1905; @bumstead_telegraphy_1916; @creed_printing_1911;
 @hallden_printing-telegraph_1929; @vriendt_program_1934;
 @brown_automatic_1936; @brown_selective_1936].

 With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus, precisely the kind of rigid linkage Wittgenstein described in his thought experiments.

-Of the 33 asserted claims in the "Telegraphy" patent by the Bumstead brothers, the first 13 relate to the "transmission of intelligence:"
+Indeed, of the 33 asserted claims in the "Telegraphy" patent by the Bumstead brothers, the first 13 relate to the transmission of intelligence:

 > [...] adapted to initiate a succession of electrical impulses all of which
 > have a character representing significance, a receiver adapted to detect